Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

  The **Communications Agent** is now ready.
 It can draft incident updates and, when configured with Outlook, send them directly to stakeholders.

----
-## Lab 2: Agent Development Kit
-The Agent Development Kit (ADK) gives you a set of developer-focused tools to build, test, and manage agents in watsonx Orchestrate.
-With the ADK, you take full control of agent design using a lightweight framework and a simple CLI.
-Define agents in clear YAML or JSON files, create custom Python tools, and manage the entire agent lifecycle with just a few commands.

-  - If you havent completed the local dev environment setup go back and ensure `ibm-watsonx-orchestrate` is installed in your venv and your venv is active.
-  - Run `orchestrate --help` to see a list of all the available commands.
-  - Run `orchestrate models list` to see all the available LLMs you can assign to agents.
-  - Read the documentation to get a better understanding https://developer.watson-orchestrate.ibm.com/getting_started/what_is

 ### Jira Agent

 The **Jira Agent** automates the process of creating Jira tickets for incidents or operational tasks and notifying stakeholders by email.